akhodakivskiy/VimFx/documentation/CONTRIBUTING-CODE.md

 VimFx uses three numbers to describe its version: x.y.z, or major.minor.patch.

+For the time being, it is the most likely that only the last number (patch) is going to change.
+See [issue #860] for more information.

 When version 1.0.0 has been released, the first number (major) will only be incremented when there are backwards-incompatible changes, such as changes to defaults or to the [config file API].
 This should be avoided.
 The idea is that